-Referred network injection partners who have one or more reactive/positive HIV tests at study entry (Screening and/or Enrollment) will not be eligible for enrollment.
+Referred network injection partners who have one or more reactive/positive HIV test(s) at study entry (Screening and/or Enrollment) will not be eligible for enrollment as network injection partners.
+However, with appropriate consent, these individuals may screen as potential index participants if the initial referring index does not enroll.

 At Screening, all partners will be asked to complete a brief behavioral risk and HIV care questionnaire and provide a blood sample for storage.
-If the partner has one or more reactive/positive HIV tests and is therefore ineligible, and if the participant agreed to specimen storage, then the stored specimen will be saved for possible use in phylogenetic analyses.
-These ineligible partners will be referred to local care centers for confirmation of HIV diagnosis (if the diagnosis is not established during the Screening and/or Enrollment visits), as well as HIV care (if HIV-infected) and substance use treatment; referrals to HIV care and substance use treatment will be made in the same manner as the standard of care group, as described in site-specific SOPs.
+If the partner has one or more reactive/positive HIV tests and is therefore ineligible to be a partner, and if the participant agreed to specimen storage, then the stored specimen will be saved for possible use in phylogenetic analyses.
+Ineligible partners who do not screen as potential index participants will be referred to local care centers for confirmation of HIV diagnosis (if the diagnosis is not established during the Screening and/or Enrollment visits), as well as HIV care (if HIV-infected) and substance use treatment; referrals to HIV care and substance use treatment will be made in the same manner as the standard of care group, as described in site-specific SOPs.